1yndonn3u/ssdb/README.md

 # SSDB-Evolution - A fast NoSQL database, derived from SSDB(https://github.com/ideawu/ssdb), for storing big list of data

 Compared with SSDB, SSDB-Evolution has an more comprehensive and better support for redis commands.
-Most of the codes are rewrite to achieve the improvements listed below.
+Most of the codes are rewrited to achieve the improvements listed below.

 ## Improvements